 Related Guide – How to conduct Website Penetration testing

 In a traditional pentest for a web application that you own, you can have a free hand.
-Not so much the case when you’re performing pentesting for AWS cloud.
-Like we discussed above, you can do only so much in an AWS pentest.
-The internal and external infrastructure of the AWS cloud, Identity, and access management, and AWS configuration and permissions are some of the key areas to focus on when doing AWS penetration testing.
+When it comes to AWS penetration testing the internal and external infrastructure of the AWS cloud, Identity, and access management, and AWS configuration and permissions become governing factors.

 List of AWS controls to be tested for security

 - Identify assets & define AWS boundaries